Exploring Kom Ombo Temple: A Visitor's Guide

 The Vestibule's 10 columns are richly decorated with palm capitals, while both the walls and columns are embellished with reliefs.
 Check out the ceiling over the main two aisles, with its paintings of flying vultures.

 Don't Miss: Here you'll find yet more stone reliefs of particular fine artistry.
 Look for the mural left of the north doorway, which depicts Neos Dionysos in the presence of Haroeris being blessed by a lion-headed Isis.

 Between the doors from the vestibule is the sacred crocodile of Ombos.
 Between the doors leading into the rear part of the temple are reliefs of Euergetes II's elder brother, Philometor, making an offering to the falcon-headed Haroeris.

 Don't Miss: Head to the northern side of the wall to examine the finest stone relief of the hall.
-Here, you can see the falcon-headed Haroeris presenting the Ptolemaic era pharaoh with the curved sword of victory and the hieroglyph for eternal life.
+Here, you can see the falcon-headed Haroeris presenting the Ptolemaic-era pharaoh with the curved sword of victory and the hieroglyph for eternal life.
 Just behind the pharaoh are his sister Cleopatra VII and his wife Cleopatra.

 All the walls here are covered with fine reliefs.
 As you walk through, notice how each antechamber is slightly higher than the one before.

 Don't Miss: Make sure to spend some time in the third antechamber rather than just passing through.
-On the rear wall of the third antechamber, look between the two doors to see a fine relief of Philometor in a long white mantle, with Cleopatra behind him, standing before the falcon-headed moon god Khons, who is writing the pharaoh's name on a palm branch with the symbol for a long reign.
+On the rear wall here, look between the two doors to see a fine relief of Philometor in a long white mantle, with Cleopatra behind him, standing before the falcon-headed moon god Khons, who is writing the pharaoh's name on a palm branch with the symbol for a long reign.
 To the rear are the principal gods of Ombos, Haroeris, and Sobek.